denoland/fresh/docs/getting-started/custom-handlers.md

+---
+description: |
+  Add custom handlers to a route to customize HTTP headers, implement API routes, do data fetching for a rendered page, or handle form submissions.
+---

 Routes actually consist of two parts: handlers, and the page component.
 Up to now, only the page component has been discussed in this chapter.